-In partnership with the ASTM team, the Illinois Environmental Protection Agency collaborated with Brownfield Revolving Loan Fund borrowers to pilot the Standard Guide at four sites: Chicago - Whitney Young Library Exit, Schaumburg - Murzyn/Anderson Property Exit, South Beloit - Corner Parcel Exitand South Beloit - Foundry Parcel Exit.
+In partnership with the ASTM team, the Illinois Environmental Protection Agency collaborated with Brownfield Revolving Loan Fund borrowers to pilot the Standard Guide at four sites: Chicago - Whitney Young Library, Schaumburg - Murzyn/Anderson Property, South Beloit - Corner Parceland South Beloit - Foundry Parcel.

 See the December 2013 EPA memorandum regarding the standard guide as a resource to reduce the environmental footprint of cleanups.
 In line with the Agency's pursuit of a cleaner, safer environment, EPA's regional offices and cleanup program offices are encouraged to use the standard guide in efforts to implement greener cleanup practices.